 Grand Hotel Trento

-Grand Hotel Trento offers a more urban experience in the heart of Trento.
+Grand Hotel Trento offers a more urban experience in the heart of Trento, one of Italy’s great food cities.
 The four-star hotel has 136 rooms and suites including the green room we stayed in for four nights.
 Hotel amenities include free Wi-Fi, 24-hour reception and a health center.

 All guests are welcome to eat breakfast at the breakfast buffet.
 This hotel also operates a restaurant and bar on the premises.